pyeve/eve/docs/features.rst

 notified of such a disastrous occurrence by hooking a callback function to the ``on_delete_resource(resource_name)`` or ``on_delete_resource_<resource_name>()`` hooks.

+- ``on_delete_resource_originals`` for any resource hit by the request after having retrieved the originals documents.
+- ``on_delete_resource_originals_<resource_name>`` for the specific `<resource_name>` resource endpoint
+  hit by the DELETE after having retrieved the original document.
+NOTE: those two event are useful in order to perform some business logic before the actual remove operation given the look up and the list of originals

 .. admonition:: Please note